Fusion cuisine

+Macanese cuisine with a plate of minchi with rice and a fried egg on top to the left, often regarded as Macau's unofficial national dish.
+Served with a common Portuguese side dish, known as pastéis de bacalhau to the right.

 Gobi Manchurian is an Indian–Chinese fusion dish, consisting of fried cauliflower.
 The dish is popular throughout India and Indian restaurants as well as South Asian restaurants around the world.